 Audit and business risks

 Our audit is risk-focused.
 In planning our audit we have taken into account key areas of focus for financial reporting.
 These include:

-- Revenue recognition and deferral policies relating to grants
+- Revenue recognition and deferral policies including grants

-- Tangible capital assets,
+- · Tangible capital assets,

-- · Post employment benefit liability,
+- · Employee future benefits liability,

 - · Landfill liability,

-- Investments and related income,
+- · Investment and related income,

 - Operating expenditures

-See pages 6-10
+See pages 5-9

 Audit materiality Materiality has been determined based on prior period total revenues.
-We have determined group materiality to be \$49,200,000.
+We have determined group materiality to be \$51,200,000.
 We have reviewed the scope of work across segments and business across the group.
 Materiality will be set at lower thresholds where necessary to meet requirements of various funding agencies.

-Independence & Quality Control

-We are independent and have extensive quality control and conflict checking processes in place.
-We provide complete transparency on all services and follow Audit Committee approved protocols.
+Independence & Quality Control We are independent and have extensive quality control and conflict checking processes in place.
+We provide complete transparency on all services and follow Finance and Administration Committee approved protocols.
+Q Current developments and Audit Trends Please refer to page 14 for relevant accounting and/or auditing changes relevant to the City and relevant audit trends..
+This Audit Planning Report should not be used for any other purpose or by anyone other than the Finance and Administration Committee.

-Q

-Current developments and Audit Trends

-Please refer to pages 16-17 for relevant accounting and/or auditing changes relevant to the City and relevant audit trends..

-This Audit Planning Report should not be used for any other purpose or by anyone other than the Audit Committee.
 KPMG shall have no responsibility or liability for loss or damages or claims, if any, to or by any third party as this Audit Planning Report has not been prepared for, and is not intended for, and should not be used by, any third party or for any other purpose.

-Group Audit Scope